doronvoro/Afiklmem.JobScheduler/README.md

 #

-**Afikmlem Job Scheduler**
+**Afimilk Job Scheduler**

 **Overview**

-The **Afikmlem Job Scheduler** is a flexible and persistent job scheduling system designed to manage and execute jobs based on user-defined schedules.
+The **Afimilk Job Scheduler** is a flexible and persistent job scheduling system designed to manage and execute jobs based on user-defined schedules.
 It supports tasks like daily report generation and system backups, with options for persistence across system restarts and occurrence limiting.

 **Features**